factsheet – moving house with your cat

 It is best to confine your cat to one room of the house for the first few days after your move.
 This will help your cat settle in.
 There will be less risk of them getting out or injured while you are unpacking.
 Once you have finished unpacking, you can let the cat start exploring the rest of the house.
 Ensure windows and doors are closed, as the house will be new to the cat and you don’t want them escaping.
 Make sure you don’t neglect your cat in the move.
 They need the security of your love now more than ever.

 If you have decided your cat will be an indoor/outdoor cat, consider installing a cat enclosure.
 This will ensure your cat can go outside safely.
 If this isn’t an option for you, you should not let your cat outside for at least four weeks after moving.
 Cats have a very good sense of direction and they may try to go back to your old home if they are let out too soon.
-Never believe the myth; butter on the paws doesn’t stop your cat from wandering.
+There are a lot of old wives’ tales out there about how to stop your cat from wandering off, please don’t try these as they do not work.

 Once you have been in your new house for one month you should slowly introduce your cat to the outside.
-Try short periods of time outside with your cat.
+Try short periods of time outside with your cat on a harness so you know they are safe.
 Don’t leave them unsupervised yet.
 Once you have let them explore outside with you for one week, you can start letting them outside alone.

 Remember, you should always curfew your cat at night.